Hard history: Mississippi museums explore slavery, Klan era

 JACKSON, Miss. — In the 1950s and '60s, segregationist whites waved Confederate flags and slapped defiant bumper stickers on cars declaring Mississippi "the most lied about state in the Union."

-Those were ways making a dig against African-Americans who dared challenge racial oppression, and journalists covering the civil rights movement.
+Those were ways of defiantly pushing back against African-Americans who dared challenge racial oppression, and taking a jab at journalists covering the civil rights movement.

-Decades later, as Mississippi marks its bicentennial, the state is getting an unflinching look at its own complex and often brutal past in two history museums, complete with displays of slave chains, Ku Klux Klan robes and graphic photos of lynchings and firebombings.
+Decades later, as Mississippi marks its bicentennial, the state is getting an unflinching look at its complex, often brutal past in two history museums, complete with displays of slave chains, Ku Klux Klan robes and graphic photos of lynchings and firebombings.

-They are opening Saturday, the day before the 200th anniversary of Mississippi becoming the 20th state.
+They open Saturday, the day before the 200th anniversary of Mississippi becoming the 20th state.

 The two distinct museums under a single roof are both funded by state tax dollars and private donations.
-Officials insist the museums are not intended to be "separate-but-equal" in a state where that phrase was cynically invoked to maintain segregated school systems for whites and blacks that were separate and distinctly unequal.
+Officials insist the museums aren't intended to be "separate-but-equal" in a state where that phrase was invoked to maintain segregated school systems for whites and blacks that were separate and distinctly unequal.

 "We are telling a much longer story in the Museum of Mississippi History, a much deeper story in the Mississippi Civil Rights Museum," said Katie Blount, director of the Mississippi Department of Archives and History.
 "We want everybody to walk in one door, side by side, to learn all of our state's stories."

-President Donald Trump is scheduled to attend the museums' opening, a White House official said Monday, speaking on condition of anonymity to discuss the trip before it is formally announced.
-Republican Mississippi Gov. Phil Bryant, a Trump supporter, invited the president.
+President Donald Trump is scheduled to attend the museums' opening, a White House official said Monday, speaking on condition of anonymity to discuss the trip before a formal announcement.
+Republican Gov. Phil Bryant, a Trump supporter, invited the president.
 The Mississippi NAACP president is asking Bryant to rescind the invitation, with state chapter president Charles Hampton saying "an invitation to a president that has aimed to divide this nation is not becoming of this historic moment."

-Ellie Dahmer (DAY'-mur), the 92-year-old widow of slain civil rights leader Vernon Dahmer, said the Mississippi flag represents an unabashed
+Ellie Dahmer, the 92-year-old widow of slain civil rights leader Vernon Dahmer, said the flag represents an unabashed

-A display in the civil rights museum tells of the 1966 KKK firebombing of the Dahmer home outside Hattiesburg after Vernon Dahmer, the local NAACP leader, announced he would pay poll taxes for black people registering to vote.
+A display in the museum tells of the 1966 KKK firebombing of the Dahmer home outside Hattiesburg after local NAACP leader Vernon Dahmer announced he'd pay poll taxes for black people registering to vote.
 He fired back at Klansmen who were shooting at his burning house.
-The family escaped, but Vernon Dahmer's lungs were seared and he died.
+The family escaped, but Vernon Dahmer's lungs were seared; he died.
 The couple's 10-year-old daughter was severely burned.

-Parts of the Dahmers' bullet-riddled truck are in the museum with several photos.
+Parts of the Dahmers' bullet-riddled truck are in the museum with photos.

-Eddie S. Glaude Jr., a 49-year-old Mississippi native who now chairs African-American Studies at Princeton University, said "Mississippi was ground zero" for the civil rights movement, and it's significant that the state is presenting an honest account of its history.
+Eddie S. Glaude Jr., a 49-year-old Mississippi native who chairs African-American Studies at Princeton University, said "Mississippi was ground zero" for the civil rights movement, and it's significant that the state presents an honest account of its history.

 "America can't really turn a corner with regards to its racist and violent past and present until the South, and particularly a state like Mississippi, confronts it — and confronts it unflinchingly," Glaude said.

-In the Mississippi Civil Rights Museum, columns list about 600 documented lynchings in the state — most of them, of black men.
-The ceiling of one gallery shows racist advertising images from decades ago.
+In the Mississippi Civil Rights Museum, columns list about 600 documented lynchings — most of them of black men.
+One gallery's ceiling shows decades-old racist advertising images.

 Ku Klux Klan robes are on display.
-So is the remnant of a cross that was burned in 1964 outside the home of white merchants in McComb after they refused to fire black employees who registered to vote.
-So are the jail mug shots of black and white Freedom Riders, who were arrested in Jackson in 1961 for challenging segregation on interstate buses.
+So's the remnant of a cross that was burned in 1964 outside white merchants' in McComb after they refused to fire black employees who registered to vote.
+So are mug shots of black and white Freedom Riders, who were arrested in Jackson in 1961 for challenging segregation on buses.

-The central gallery in the civil rights museum provides a hopeful respite: It features an abstract sculpture that's 30 feet (9
+The central gallery provides a hopeful respite: An abstract sculpture 30 feet (9

 Follow Emily Wagster Pettus on Twitter: http://twitter.com/EWagsterPettus .